semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_PIPELINE_RERUN`
 - **Example**: `true`

-Holds `true` when the pipeline was rerun by the user.
+Holds `true` when the pipeline is rerun by the user.

 ### Project ID {#project-id}